 Joinder of more than one accused within a single indictment

 If the prosecution wishes to join accused within a single indictment and meets the test, a question arises whether the charges should be joint or separate.
-Each offence must be subject of a separate charge: Criminal Procedure Act s.195 Schedule 1 Rule 5(2); R v Scalia VicRp 22, VR 200.
-A single offence may, however, have joint participants: see Complicity atnotes 1.
+Each crime must be subject of a separate charge: Criminal Procedure Act s.195 Schedule 1 Rule 5(2); R v Scalia VicRp 22, VR 200.
+A single crime may, however, have joint participants: see Complicity atnotes 1.
 Only where this is so is the joinder to be in the same count.

 Any persistence of the prosecution with a indictment joining accused in circumstances not permitted by law should result in quashing the indictment or an order for stay.